logo

 Donate via Network for Good:

 You will be taken to our donation page at networkforgood.org.
 Networkforgood is a non profit organization founded by the AOL Time Warner Foundation and AOL, Inc.; the Cisco Foundation and Cisco Systems, Inc.; and Yahoo!
 Inc. which will send your donation to Nā Pali Coast ʻOhana with a small (slightly larger than PayPal) processing fee deducted.
 To proceed, click the DONATE NOW button below.
+(Network for Good imposes a 5% transaction fee.)

 Pictured are local student volunteers.
 Every summer along with their teachers they devote a full day helping with clean-up and maintenance projects.
 The students including the Youth Conservation Corps are also engaged in learning stewardship activities to become the next generation of caretakers for our island.